timofeysie/angular-phonecat-upgrade/README.md

 ## The Steps
-eamless.

-1. Preparation
+Step 1.
+Preparation
-Following The Angular Style Guide
+- 1.2 Following The Angular Style Guide
-Using a Module Loader
+- 1.3 Using a Module Loader
-Migrating to TypeScript
+- 1.4 Migrating to TypeScript
-Using Component Directives
+- 1.5 Using Component Directives

-2. Upgrading with The Upgrade Adapter
+Step 2.
+Upgrading with The Upgrade Adapter
-How The Upgrade Adapter Works
-Bootstrapping Hybrid Angular 1+2 Applications
+- 2.1 Bootstrapping Hybrid Angular 1+2 Applications
-Using Angular 2 Components from Angular 1 Code
+- 2.2 Using Angular 1/2 Components from Angular 1/2 Code
-Using Angular 1 Component Directives from Angular 2 Code Projecting Angular 1 Content into Angular 2 Components Transcluding Angular 2 Content into Angular 1 Component Directives Making Angular 1 Dependencies Injectable to Angular 2 Making Angular 2 Dependencies Injectable to Angular 1
+- 2.4 Projecting/Transcluding Angular 1/2 Content into Angular 1/2 Components
+- 2.6 Making Angular 1/2 Dependencies Injectable to Angular 1/2

-3. PhoneCat Preparation Tutorial
+Step 3.
+PhoneCat Preparation Tutorial
-Switching to TypeScript And Module Loading
+- 3.1 Switching to TypeScript And Module Loading
-Preparing Unit and E2E Tests
+- 3.2 Preparing Unit and E2E Tests
-Enjoying The Benefits of TypeScript
+- 3.3 Enjoying The Benefits of TypeScript

-4. PhoneCat Upgrade Tutorial
+Step 4.
+PhoneCat Upgrade Tutorial
-Bootstrapping A Hybrid 1+2 PhoneCat
+- 4.1 Bootstrapping A Hybrid 1+2 PhoneCat
-Upgrading the Phone factory
+- 4.2 Upgrading the Phone factory
-Upgrading Controllers to Components
+- 4.3 Upgrading Controllers to Components
-Switching To The Angular 2 Router And Bootstrap
+- 4.4 Switching To The Angular 2 Router And Bootstrap
-Saying Goodbye to Angular 1
+- 4.5 Saying Goodbye to Angular 1

 ### 3 PhoneCat Preparation Tutorial
 The seed for this project is different from the original PhoneCat application in that it closely adheres to the Style Guide by John Papa.